 There is currently no active forest industry in the north-east Region.
-Canfor had two whole log manufacturing plants - a coniferous plywood plant and a deciduous OSB plant in Fort Nelson.
-Both are shut indefinitely in 2008.
-Canfor has retained its harvesting rights in the region.
+Canfor had two log manufacturing plants - a coniferous plywood plant and a deciduous OSB plant in Fort Nelson.
+Both were shut indefinitely in 2008.
+Canfor has retained its harvesting rights in the region, though its deciduous tenure is due to expire in a few years.

 Since there is currently no industry operating in this region, there is no production or consumption of residual fibre.
-Although the demand for panels is growing significantly, North American production has been curtailed and will likely come on line prior to the Fort Nelson mills where the high cost of labour and logging makes the future uncertain.
-The forest industry here is not expected to recover until at least 2022.
+Although the demand for deciduous OSB panels is growing, other North American production curtailments would likely come on line prior to a possible restart of the Fort Nelson OSB mill.
+The forest industry is not expected to recover in this region until about 2022.

-Figure 12 shows the availability of biomass fibre by type over the planning horizon.
-The lack of any operating forest industry in the region results in significant volumes of standing timber available to support biomass electrical generation over the entire planning period.
+Figure 13 shows the availability of biomass fibre by type over the planning horizon.
+The lack of any operating forest industry in the region results in significant volumes of standing timber available to support biomass electrical generation (or other forestry-based operation) over the entire planning period.
+Within this region, given that there is no industrial forestry-based activity and because the AAC does not specify a partition between deciduous and coniferous allowable harvest, both species are included.

-Figure 12.
-Net Available Biomass by Type - North East BC Region
+Figure 13: Net Available Biomass by Type - North East BC Region

 Table 15 summarizes the biomass electrical generation potential for this region assuming the electrical generation facility is located central to the available fibre supply in Fort Nelson.
-A maximum 105 MW capacity could generate 921 GWh/year of electricity at a forecast cost of \$225/MWh over the entire planning horizon.
+A maximum 105 MW capacity could generate 921 GWh/year of electricity at a forecast cost of \$260/MWh over the entire planning horizon.
 All of this opportunity currently resides in the use of standing timber.